jundalisay/spblist/content/en/research/mohammad/quran/sura-040a.md

 are transported.

 81. And He shows you His signs.
 So which of
-Allah’s signs will you deny?
+Enki’s signs will you deny?

 82. Have they not journeyed through the land, and seen the outcome for those before them?